Archive for the 'Poverty' Category

 The World’s silver lining

-Friday, January 25th, 2008
+Friday, January 25th, 2008 by econ-network

 The Economist is running a feature article on how the world is, gradually and unevenly, becoming more prosperous and peaceful.
 Yes, wars and genocides are happening right now.
 Yes, huge numbers live in extreme poverty and millions of children die each year from preventable disease.
 However, the figures brought together in this article show that, while those things are horrible, far fewer people are experiencing them than in previous decades.
 Public health, birth control, immigration and Middle East conflict are among the issues touched on.